 Biography of Kirk Douglas

-In 1910, Herschel and Bryna Danielovitch emigrated to the United States from pre-revolutionary Russian empire, leaving the small town of Chausy in the Mogilev Governorate (now part of Belarus).
+In 1910, Herschel and Bryna Danielovitch emigrated to the United States from the pre-revolutionary Russian Empire, leaving the small town of Chausy in the Mogilev Governorate (now part of Belarus).
 They moved to the city of Amsterdam, New York, where Herschel's brother had already settled in the local Jewish community.
-To assimilate, Herschel took the name Harry, Bryna became Bertha, and their surname changed to the more English-friendly "Demsky."Unfortunately, the family's hopes for a bright future in this new world did not materialize.
-The residents of American Amsterdam were, to say the least, unfriendly towards Jews.
+To blend in, Herschel took the name Harry, Bryna became Bertha, and they changed their surname to the more English-friendly "Demsky."Unfortunately, the family's hopes for a bright future in America didn't materialize.
+The residents of Amsterdam, New York were, to put it mildly, unwelcoming to Jews.
 The city had dozens of factories, but no one wanted to hire a Jew.
-Back home, Herschel traded horses and was quite well-off.
-In America, he could barely afford a horse and a modest cart.
-He became a junk dealer, buying various junk from townspeople and selling it as scrap.
-Even among poor immigrants, the Danielovitch family was at the lowest rung.
-The couple's seven children grew up in abject poverty.
-The only son, whom the world would later know as Kirk Douglas, was named Issur at birth in 1916.
-From a young age, he had to work to help feed the family: he delivered milk and newspapers, sold candy to factory workers, and took on any job to earn a few pennies.
-He had around forty different jobs before becoming an actor.
+Back home, Herschel had been a horse trader and was quite well-off.
+In America, he could barely afford a horse and cart.
+He became a junk dealer, buying odds and ends from townspeople and selling them as scrap.
+Even among poor immigrants, the Danielovitch family was at the bottom of the ladder.

-The junk dealer's son's acting talents showed early.
-When the whole family gathered for Jewish holidays and birthdays, Izzy delighted them by impersonating the movie idols of the time and reciting excerpts from classic works in a mix of Yiddish and English.
-He kept his dream of becoming an actor a secret from his parents and decided to move to New York after graduating from college.
+The junk dealer's son showed acting talent early on.
+When the family gathered for Jewish holidays and birthdays, Izzy delighted them by impersonating movie stars and reciting excerpts from classic works in a mix of Yiddish and English.
+He kept his acting dreams secret from his parents and planned to move to New York after graduating from college.

 The Difficult Path to Success